cmb84scd/cmb84scd.github.io/index.md

 [![favourite projects](https://img.shields.io/badge/-Favourite_Projects-blueviolet?style=for-the-badge)](https://cmb84scd.github.io/favourites)
 [![projects](https://img.shields.io/badge/-Projects-blueviolet?style=for-the-badge)](https://cmb84scd.github.io/projects)

-## Junior Backend Software Developer
+## Junior Backend Software Engineer

+I am currently a Site Reliability Engineer at Dunelm where I've learnt all about AWS serverless, monitoring (DataDog) and good coding practices.
+It is a very demanding role due to both working on SRE projects and being embedded in an engineering team.
+However, I am not enjoying it as much now and have realised that I would like to focus more on the engineering side of things.

-I'm moving into Software Development after spending over 16 years in retail.
+I moved into Software Development after spending over 16 years in retail.
 I used to look after 3 websites, two of which were originally in Word and I redid both in self taught HTML.
 This combined with me being thorough in my work led to a close friend suggesting programming.

 When I took redundancy, I had just started to teach myself C#.
 I then quickly moved onto Python to get a better understanding of coding.
 I found I was really enjoying it and in particular seeing the code working!
 I knew this would be a good job to do going forwards, so I attended Makers Academy Bootcamp.